This post may contain affiliate links.

 Instructions

-3. Pour the dry ingredients into the wet ingredients and mix just until combined.
+3. Pour the dry ingredients into the wet ingredients and stir until just combined.
+Don’t overmix .
+The batter should be thick but pourable.

 Notes